DanielSarmiento04/ECG-PPG-Joint-Analysis-Algorithm/dataset/dataset.md

 **Key Insight:** Patients with **wrong positive correlation** have **40% lower PTT variability** (std=14.5ms vs 24.1ms).
 This suggests the foot detection is stable but detecting the **wrong feature** (possibly due to PPG polarity issues).

+**Note:** This issue was resolved in v2.7 with the inverted timing detection algorithm.

 **Top 5 Patients with Best Correlations:**
 | Patient ID | PTT-SBP r | Samples |
 |:---|:---|:---|